GoogleCloudPlatform/appengine-java-standard/httpconnector.md

-# **Synopsis**
+# **AppEngine new performant HTTP connector**

-Webtide has implemented GAE Java Runtime mode to use an HTTP-only path to the instance, avoiding the need to proxy to/from RPC UP request/response instances.
+Webtide/Jetty has implemented a new AppEngine Java Runtime mode to use an HTTP-only path to the instance, avoiding the need to proxy to/from RPC UP request/response instances.
 This document reports on the benchmarks carried out to compare the old and new modes of operation.

 The new HTTP-only path gives memory savings in all areas compared to the currently used RPC path.
 The savings are quite significant for larger requests and responses.

-# **Introduction**

 These benchmarks were carried out by deploying to AppEngine on an F2 instance.
 We compared two deployments using the same runtime-deployment jars and the same Web Application.
 One app enabled the HttpMode via the system property in appengine-web.xml the other did not.